dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 Your application is automatically registered under the name in its `package.json`.

-After you've registered your application, deploy it to run it in the cloud!
+After you've registered your application, deploy it to run it in the cloud.
 Run this command in your application root directory:

 ```